 We’ve seen it time and again—in times of stress and uncertainty, leaders lead.
-They take initiative.
-They act decisively.
-They communicate clearly.
-They do things others don’t think or know to do.
-They lead.
+They take initiative and act decisively.
+They communicate clearly and do things others don’t think to do.
+And they lead.

 From earthquakes to fires, tornados to hurricanes, or wars and acts of terrorism, the pattern repeats.
 Unexpected things happen, fear grows rapidly, and leaders take action.
 This is particularly true of the Trusted Advisor, the ultimate business leader.
 We gain that moniker by earning trust from our clients and those we serve.

 Here are five ways trusted advisors and business leaders lead act in times of uncertainty.